 Gilmore Debt

-In the state of California, a public employee’s retirement benefit is regarded as community property and is therefore, considered when property is divided in the event of marital/domestic partnership dissolution (divorce).
+In the state of California, a public employee’s retirement benefit is regarded as community property and is, therefore, considered when the property is divided in the event of marital/domestic partnership dissolution (divorce).
 If you divorce before retirement, under community property laws, a former spouse/domestic partner may be eligible to receive a share of your retirement benefit when you first become eligible for retirement, even if you do not retire.

 To initiate an agreement to repay an account shortage, log in to mySFERS and select the “Service Purchase” tab.
 An appointment is not required if you are paying an account shortage by check.